 We live at a privileged time in God’s plan and purpose as witnesses of the rebirth and phenomenal growth of the nation of Israel as well as the reunification of Jerusalem, the eternal capital (2 Chr.
 6:5-6).
 In a defensive war for survival, Israel pushed back persistent enemies obsessed with annihilation of the modern state and emerged triumphant in 1967.

 The psalmist closes with a reminder that, “those who sow in tears will reap in joy” (v.
 6).
 (2) Zion has shed many tears as God’s Chosen People persevered through wars of survival and the toil of rebuilding their ancient homeland.
-Because of the persistent efforts of previous generations over the last 71 years, Israel and the worldwide Jewish community celebrate Yom Yerushalayim with great joy—as prophesied.
+Because of the persistent efforts of previous generations since 1948, Israel and the worldwide Jewish community celebrate Yom Yerushalayim with great joy—just as prophesied.

 Now, take your place among the nations of the world and boldly declare, the Lord has done great things for them!

 1) Featured, Israel panorama and Jerusalem collage.
-(Photos courtesy, Pixabay/[Public domain]/Enhancement, MKM Portfolios)
+(Photo credits, By Pixabay/[Public domain]/Enhancement, MKM Portfolios)

 1) For more information on The Six Day War, follow the link to The Anniversary of the Six Day War.